DSIN-INSA-Strasbourg/Hermes-doc/content/1. Hermes/12. Features/_index.md

 ### Aggregating data

-Another use case, where Hermes should manage user accounts and main data and wifi profile's name are stored in different datasources.
+Another use case, where Hermes should manage user accounts.
+Main data and wifi profile's name are stored on two separate data sources.
 Hermes will be able to aggregate the two datasources in one virtual `Users`, but must ensure that primary keys of second exists in first.

 Here we got two distinct data sources for a same entry.